dbcollection/dbcollection-torch7/README.md

 This is a simple Lua wrapper for the Python's [dbcollection](https://github.com/farrajota/dbcollection) module.
 The functionality is almost the same, appart from some few minor differences related to Lua, namely regarding setting up ranges when fetching data.

 Internally it calls the Python's dbcollection module for data download/process/management.
-The, the Lua module interacts solely with the metadata `hdf5` file to fetch data from disk.
+The, Lua/Torch7 interacts solely with the metadata `hdf5` file to fetch data from disk.

 ## Package installation